phlowdotdev/phlow/site/docs/running.md

 ---
 #  Running a Flow

-By default, Phlow will look for a \`main.yaml\` in the current directory:
+By default, Phlow will look for a \`main.phlow\` in the current directory:

 ```bash
 phlow